searchspring/snap/docs/TEMPLATES_CONFIG.md

 | `autocomplete.targets[].theme` | Theme to use for autocomplete | String | 'global' |

 #### Recommendation

-There are three types of recommendations:

-1. default
-2. bundle
-3. email

 In addition to the defining recommendation targets, the recommendation configuration also contains the following following properties:

 `settings` - Recommendation Instantiator config settings.